dandalpiaz/drive-music-player/README.md

 - Use root folder if other ID not set / manage localstorage
 - Styles for native audio player in Safari
 - Set up service worker / PWA (mobile playthrough, [lockscreen controls](https://web.dev/media-session/))
-- Need new access token after an hour?

 ### Later